Zgell/Zgell/README.md

 ![Zgell's Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=zgell&hide=html,css,scss&theme=merko&layout=compact)

 ## 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
 - Third-year undergraduate Computer Engineering (Nanoscale System Design) student at the University of Alberta
 - *Obsessed* with all things programming and electronics!

-- Interests include (but are not limited to):
+My interests include (but are not limited to):
-    - Programming
+- **Programming**
+    - Coding is one of my biggest problem-solving tools, from doing something efficiently on my computer to solving complex math problems.
-    - Tinkering with Electronics
+- **Tinkering with Electronics**
+    - I'm a big fan of hardware design as well.
-    - Robotics
+- **Robotics**
+    - The art of robotics has captivated me ever since I was a child, and I've always been messing around with minor robotics projects as a result.
-    - Rocketry
+- **Rocketry**
+    - I lead the software team for the **Student Team for Alberta Rocketry Research**, also known as [STARR](https://github.com/UASTARR), at the University of Alberta.
-    - Mathematics
+- **Mathematics**
+    - I love applying mathematics to coding problems, or sometimes modelling interesting math problems with code.
-    - Hiking and Exploring New Places
+- **Hiking and Exploring New Places**
+    - Some of my favourite places I've explored are in the Rockies and at Bowen Island, BC ([see here](https://www.instagram.com/zgell/))
-    - Cooking
+- **Cooking**
+    - I enjoy all kinds of cuisines from around the world!
+Fun fact: my favourite type of cuisine to cook is Italian cuisine!
-    - Learning new skills!
+- **Learning new skills!**

 If you need to reach me, please see the links at the top of my profile page.
 My [LinkedIn](https://www.linkedin.com/in/zachary-gellner-866143203/) is for formal inquiries, and my Discord/[Instagram](https://www.instagram.com/zgell/?hl=en) are for informal inquiries.

 ## 𝙷𝚘𝚠 𝙸 𝙲𝚘𝚍𝚎 𝚃𝚑𝚒𝚗𝚐𝚜
 In no particular order: